extremecoders-re/php-eval-hook/README.md

 # php-eval-hook

-A PHP extension for hooking `eval`.
+A PHP extension for hooking `eval()`.
 Useful for dumping eval-obfuscated code.
+The extension is expected to work with PHP 7.x in general.
+May work with PHP 5.x but is untested.

 ## Compiling steps

-The extension has only been tested on PHP 7.2.24 available on Ubuntu 18.04 repos.
-Expected to work with PHP 7.x in general.
-May work with PHP 5.x but is untested.
+A precompiled extension can be downloaded from [releases](https://github.com/extremecoders-re/php-eval-hook/releases).
+It has been compiled against PHP 7.2.24 available on Ubuntu 18.04 repos.
+The precompiled extension is not guaranteed to work on your system.
+Hence it's always recommended to compile from source as shown below.

 1. Install php and php-dev packages.
 Here we are using the packages available on the official Ubuntu 18.04 repos.